Yokmp/Ingredient_Scrap/README.md

 - Copies the source recipe `main_product` into the patch table before applying result inserts.
 - Validates generated prototypes before calling `data:extend`, so invalid generated objects can be reported before Factorio rejects them.

+## Recycler Scrap Sink

+When the Quality DLC is active, Ingredient Scrap adds item recycling recipes to compatible recycler-style machines.
+This intentionally lets the Quality recycler process scrap again.
+Because the recycler applies its own recycling yield, scrap can be reduced into a smaller amount of scrap instead of being converted back into a full material.

+This is intentional gameplay behavior, not a bug.
+It provides a late-game sink for excess scrap while keeping normal scrap-to-material recycling recipes available in other compatible machines.

 ## Settings

 Startup settings are defined in `settings.lua`.